- Higher Education

 To simplify it, here's a social media strategy you can follow:

 Step 1: Make your announcement on social media at least 30 days prior to #GivingTuesday.
-At this point, you'll want to swap out your social media headers to promote #GivingTuesday, create a Facebook event, and make at least one post on Facebook, Instagram, Twitter and LinkedIn.
+So if you haven't already, now is the time!
+At this point, you can also swap out your social media headers to promote #GivingTuesday, create a Facebook event, and make at least one post on Facebook, Instagram, Twitter and LinkedIn.
 Keep in mind that if you have different accounts for alumni and current constituents, you'll want to tailor the message accordingly.
 You'll also want to have a branded hashtag for your campaign to aggregate all your posts into one place.

 Step 2: Throughout the month of November, you'll want to make your community aware that your school is participating in #GivingTuesday, without making it take over your entire feed.
 To maintain a balance of good content your community enjoys, like news, photos, blogs, and videos, we suggest the following sequence: